Mixing times of a Burnside process Markov chain on set partitions: Introduction

 \subsection{Outline}

 The paper is organized as follows.
-In Section \ref{SectionPreliminaries} we give a brief introduction to Markov chains and present the various techniques that we use for bounding mixing times.
-Then we derive the transition probabilities for the Burnside process on $[k]^n$ and for the Burnside process on $\Pi_n$ in Section \ref{SectionTransitionProbabilities}.
+In Section \ref{SectionPreliminaries} we give an overview of the techniques that we use for our mixing time bounds.
+Then in Section \ref{SectionTransitionProbabilities}, we derive the transition matrix for the Burnside process on $\Pi_n$.
 In Section \ref{SectionMixingTimeBounds} we use coupling and minorization to obtain upper bounds on the mixing time of the Burnside process on $[k]^n$.
-We then use geometric methods in Section \ref{GeometricBounds} to obtain upper and lower bounds on the second largest eigenvalue of the Burnside process on $\Pi_n$.
-Finally, we obtain mixing time bounds for the Burnside process on $\Pi_n$ via the relaxation time and connect these bounds to the mixing time of the Burnside process on $[k]^n$.
+We then use geometric methods in Section \ref{GeometricBounds} to obtain bounds on the second largest eigenvalue of the lumped process, which lead to mixing time bounds for the lumped chain via the relaxation time.
+We conclude with some final remarks in Section \ref{SectionFinalRemarks}.